-To be honest with myself, I LOVE my farm life, as much as I used to love being on a stage or in a rehearsal room… and I’m happy to make it my focus – both in practice and in my writings.
+To be honest, I LOVE my farm life, as much as I ever loved being on a stage or in a rehearsal room… and I’m happy to make it my focus – both in practice and in my writings.
 A friend tells me it’s because this new work is as creative and all-consuming as my past work, and that this life and me are made for each other.
 I agree.
 I guess you could say I’ve chosen to see the Covid/Brexit combo as a nasty-but-necessary kick in my backside, and an opportunity to reevaluate a few things…to throw away any doubts about this path I’m now on.
-I’m certainly not the only one doing this kind of soul searching this year.
+I’m certainly not the only one doing this kind of soul searching since the pandemic broke out.

-So, have a look around and enjoy your stay in my virtual home.
+So, have a look around and enjoy your stay in my virtual artistic home.
 Enjoy the occasional rant.
 And then maybe, someday, I’ll meet you down (or up, actually!) on the farm.

 At the farm: firstname.lastname@example.org